Shanghai & Qingdao May 8 - July 12, 2020

 Qingdao is a city also marked by architectural and cultural reminders of the imperial German occupation including the famous brewery.
 Currently Qingdao is part of the China-South Korea-Japan economic nexus.
 The city has been widely recognized as an exemplar in environmental preservation.
 Students will find Qingdao, with its manageable size and fewer foreigners, is an easier and more intimate place to establish connections with local people.
 Qingdao’s economy, with important foci in shipping, fisheries, industry, tourism, offers a diverse milieu for students to gain an appreciation of the complexities of development/sustainability issues in contemporary China.

-Fieldtrips include Qingdao (Tsingtao) Beer Museum, Navy Museum, German Governor’s Mansion & Cathedral, Laoshan Taoist Mtn, Jiaozhouwan Cross-Sea Bridge (the world's longest), Pichaiyuan folk culture complex and Badaguan Huashi Villa (may vary by the year).
+Fieldtrips include Qingdao (Tsingtao) Beer Museum, Hai'er Company, Laoshan Taoist Mountain, German Governor’s Mansion & Cathedral, China Navy Museum, Jiaozhouwan Cross-Sea Bridge (the world's longest), Pichaiyuan folk culture complex and Badaguan Huashi Villa (may vary by the year).

 - Payment Schedule: